kalmanchrister/mlmodels/README.md

 This process has been itearated over a range of possible values.

 Grid search is time consuming.
-The jupyter notebook contained within has been provided with "likely" hyperparameters to speed up its running time.
-Finding these parameter values took a substantial effort.
+The jupyter notebook contained within has been provided with streamlined set of "likely" hyperparameters to speed up its running time.
+This streamlining took a substantial effort.
+The current notebook will run rather quickly on x64 based processor.